obiwanus/focus-zig/LOG.md

 - Search within buffer

 # DONE
++ Render a rectangle of some color
+    + Write simple shaders
+    + Make a pipeline
+    + Setup pipeline vertex input (copy from solid pipeline)
+    + Fill in vertex and index buffers
 + Start on the biggest monitor
 + Highlight types and functions
 + Cursor indentation management